rackerlabs/docs-cloud-load-balancers/rst/dev-guide/api-operations/virtual-ips.rst

 The following table lists the required and optional attributes:

-Tables.
+Table.
 Required and optional attributes

 +-----------+--------------------------------------------------------------+----------+
 | Name      | Description                                                  | Required |